BitcoinDesign/Guide/guide/payments/request.md

 While it is good to allow users to define their own custom expiries, remember that only advanced users will do this.
 Choose a sensible default that makes sense for your user-base and how the wallet is intended to be used.

-**Set amount, denominated in fiat:** Use a short expiry and have the invoice refresh each time it expires

-**No amount, denominated in fiat:** Use a long (24h) expiry

-**Irrespective of amount, invoice is shared externally:** Set a zero amount and use a long (24h) expiry

-**Set amount, denominated in bitcoin:** Use a long (24h) expiry

-**Advanced users:** Allow to set their own expirations to suit their unique use case
+For some background on situations the user might encounter with different invoice expiries, see this [blog post](https://d.elor.me/2022/01/lightning-invoice-expiration-ux-considerations/) from designer Stephen DeLorme.

-Using [Bolt 12](https://bolt12.org/) offers, invoice expirations will no longer be a point of user friction.
+Using [BOLT12](https://bolt12.org/) offers, invoice expirations will no longer be a point of user friction.
 Offers are not yet an accepted standard, or widely supported by wallets, so interoperability will be an issue if adopting it.

 </div>